Optimal switching strategies for navigation in stochastic settings: Analysis of the model and results

 As another variant of noisy sensory acquisition we assume that the agent can observe all relevant factors that affect its direction ($\ell\to \infty$), but that these observations are acquired through noisy sensory channels.
 Thus, although the real direction $\theta$ of the agent evolves as a Brownian motion with diffusion constant $D$, the observed angle is $\theta_1(t)=\theta(t)+\theta_n(t)$, where $\theta_n(t)$ describes the accumulated measurement error.
 We assume that $\theta_n(t)$ independently evolves as a Brownian motion with diffusion constant $D_n$ and that after a reorientation both $\theta$ and $\theta_n$ are set to zero.
 The control strategy is again to reorient the direction if $|\theta_1|>\theta_a$, leading to the speed (see \cite{supmat} for the derivation)

 where $z=Dx_c/v_0$ and $r=D/D_n$ is the signal-to-noise ratio.
 In the limit $r\to\infty$, we recover the results of our original model without sensory noise.
-In this case, the optimal speed can be obtained by minimizing Eq.~\eqref{eq:v_meas_err} with respect to $\theta_a\in [0,\pi]$, see Fig.~\ref{fig:v_star_noise}c).
+In this case, the optimal speed can be obtained by minimizing Eq.~\eqref{eq:v_meas_err} with respect to $\theta_a\in [0,\pi]$, see Fig.~\ref{fig:v_star_noise}c.
 The qualitative behavior is similar to the previous case.
-The optimal speed increases with the signal-to-noise ratio and the maximal speed $v_0$ is attained for all values of $r$ for $z\to0$.
-In \cite{supmat}, we relax the assumption that the reorientation are instantaneous and we show that our framework can be extended to a model with finite-time corrections.
+The optimal speed increases with the signal-to-noise ratio and the maximal speed $v_0$ is attained for all values of $r$ for $z\to0$, when